marioernestovaldes/computational-metabolomics-review/README.md

 ## Citation

-> Domingo-Fernández, D., Healey, D., Kind, T., Allen, A., Colluru, V., and Misra, B. (2025).
+> Domingo-Fernández, D., Healey, D., Kind, T., Allen, A., Colluru, V., and Misra, B. (2026).
 Trends in Computational Metabolomics: A Perspective on Five Years of Software Development, Challenges, and Opportunities (2021–2025).
 Analytical Chemistry.
+In print.

 ## Methodology